-For your oncology-targeted compounds, test the efficacy of your compound in vitro in a rapid, reliable, and cost-effective way.
+Test the efficacy of your oncology-targeted compound in vitro in a rapid, reliable, and cost-effective way.

-Our range of oncology and immuno-oncology cell based assays include patient-derived xenograft (PDX) assays and assays representing the entire tumor microenvironment (TME), so that your therapies are not only tested for their effect on real patient materials but also their interaction with human immune systems.
+Our range of cancer cell-based assays include patient-derived xenograft (PDX) assays and assays representing the entire tumor microenvironment (TME), so that your therapies are not only tested for their effect on real patient materials but also their interaction with human immune systems.

 - In vitro PDX assays